In re SCANA Corporation Securities Litigation

 In the summer of 2017, following the bankruptcy of its chief contractor due in large part to their work on the nuclear reactors, SCANA announced that it would abandon the construction of the nuclear reactors, after having charged their clients billions of dollars for this failed endeavor.
 Numerous public investigations were initiated and, numerous internal communications and the initial and final versions of the independent expert report that SCANA received were made public.
 In addition, the U.S. Attorney’s Office in South Carolina and the FBI initiated a criminal investigation, and SCANA’s CEO and executive vice president left the company.

 The case is In re SCANA Corporation Securities Litigation, No. 17-cv-2616 (D.S.C.).
 The lead plaintiffs are Blue Sky Group and West Virginia Investment Management Board.
 Bernstein Litowitz represents lead plaintiff Blue Sky Group.
-Lead Plaintiffs will file a consolidated class action complaint on March 26, 2018.
+Lead Plaintiffs filed a consolidated class action complaint on March 30, 2018.

 Other Cases of Interest